 Texting while driving is not banned in Arizona.
 In Arizona, distracted driving is listed as a category on police crash report forms.

 Arizona requires seabelt use.
 Seatbelt enforcement is concidered secondary, which means you cannot be pulled over for violating a seatbelt law.
 The fine for a seatbelt law violation in Arizona is $10.00.
-Seatbelt laws very by state.
-Many states require passengers to wear seatbelts as well.
+Safety belt laws very state-by-state.
+Consult your states Department of Transportation for specific seatbelt use laws.